Which sugar is found in RNA? | Study Prep in Pearson+

 1

-Step 1: Understand the structure of RNA (Ribonucleic Acid).
-RNA is a nucleic acid that plays a crucial role in coding, decoding, regulation, and expression of genes.
+Step 1: Understand the structure of RNA.
+RNA stands for Ribonucleic Acid, and it is a nucleic acid involved in protein synthesis and gene regulation.

-Step 2: Recall that RNA is composed of nucleotides, which consist of three components: a phosphate group, a nitrogenous base, and a sugar molecule.

-Step 4: Compare the sugar in RNA to the sugar in DNA.
-RNA contains ribose, which has a hydroxyl (-OH) group attached to the 2' carbon, whereas DNA contains deoxyribose, which lacks the hydroxyl group at the 2' carbon (it has a hydrogen instead).
+Step 3: Compare the sugar in RNA to the sugar in DNA.
+DNA contains deoxyribose, which lacks an oxygen atom on the 2' carbon.
+RNA, on the other hand, contains ribose, which has a hydroxyl (-OH) group on the 2' carbon.

-Step 5: Conclude that the sugar found in RNA is ribose, as it is specifically designed to support the structure and function of RNA molecules.
+Step 5: Conclude that the sugar found in RNA is ribose, as it is the defining sugar in the structure of RNA molecules.